Certificate Manager is available on Linux only. System storage is used for certificates on Windows and macOS.

 This tab specifies your personal certificates used to sign documents, verify signature, encrypt and decrypt files.

 This icon marks certificates with closed private key.
-They are used to create digital signature, encrypt and decrypt documents.
+They are used to creating digital signature, encrypt and decrypt documents.

 Other certificates are used only to validate signatures.